casdoor/casdoor-website/docs/provider/sms/overview.md

 authors: [kininaru]
 ---

 We use [casdoor/go-sms-sender](https://github.com/casdoor/go-sms-sender) to send SMS for Casdoor.
-Now, `go-sms-sender` supports **Aliyun, Huawei Cloud, SmsBao, Submail, Tencent Cloud, Twilio** and **Volc** SMS APIs.
+Now, `go-sms-sender` supports **Twilio, Submail, SmsBao, Alibaba Cloud, Tencent Cloud, Huawei Cloud** and **Volc** SMS APIs.
 You can raise an issue, or make a pull request if you want to support other SMS providers.

 ## Add a SMS provider